airbnb/mavericks/docs/fragment-arguments.md

 That's it!

 ### Using Fragment args in the initial value for `MavericksState`
 Create a secondary constructor that has 1 parameter of the same type as your Fragment arguments.
-Mavericks will automatically call this instead.
+Mavericks will automatically get the arguments off your Fragment and call this constructor with them when creating your State.
 ```kotlin
 data class MyState(
   val itemId: String,